 Company Management: Mark L. Burns, (President)

-Gulfstream's rise to become the world's leading private jet manufacturer
+Gulfstream's rise to become the world's leading manufacturer of private jets

 The first Gulfstream - officially Grumman Gulfstream I (GI) - was a turboprop and set new standards in the fledgling business jet segment.
-Delighted by its commercial success, the Grumman Gulfstream II was the first jet-powered business jet to be developed.
-The more powerful engine enabled higher cruising speeds and ranges.
+Carried by its commercial success, the Grumman Gulfstream II was the first jet-powered business jet to be developed.
+The more powerful engine enabled higher cruise speeds and ranges.
 In 1975, there was no faster business jet.

-Development of the Gulfstream III initially stalled due to a market downturn coupled with the jet's high base price.
-After a merger and subsequent takeover, it was continued under the company Gulfstream American.
-The aim of the project was to serve the increased market demands for more time-efficient business travel to increasingly distant destinations.
+Development of the Gulfstream III initially stalled due to a market slowdown coupled with the jet's high base price.
+After a merger and subsequent acquisition, it continued under the name Gulfstream American.
+The goal of the project was to serve the increased market demands for more time-efficient business travel to increasingly distant destinations.
 When it was first delivered in 1980, Gulfstream again set standards: the GIII was the first business jet to fly over both poles.

 Today's Gulfstream Business Jet Portfolio